ginstrom/intelligence-horizon-novel/outlines/04_the-investigation-begins.md

    G. Statistical modeling to predict when individuals might reach dangerous thresholds
    H. Documentation of the inexorable progression from light to heavy augmentation

-## V. Early Intervention Attempts and First Failures
+## VI.
+Early Intervention Attempts and First Failures
    A. Elias's first attempts to convince people to halt their augmentation before reaching the Horizon
    B. Presentations of statistical evidence and pattern analysis to augmented communities
    C. Appeals to lightly augmented individuals to consider the long-term consequences